Detlew/PowerTOST/README.md

 With the nominal *α* 0.05 the Type I Error will be inflated (0.0665).
-With the adjusted *α* 0.0354 (*i.e.*, the 92.92% confidence interval) the TIE will be controlled, although with a slight loss in power (decreases from 0.814 to 0.771).
+With the adjusted *α* 0.0354 (*i.e.*, the 92.92% confidence interval) the <span title="Type I Error">TIE</span> will be controlled, although with a slight loss in power (decreases from 0.814 to 0.771).
 Consider `sampleN.scABEL.ad(CV = c(0.30, 0.35), design = "2x2x4")` to
-estimate the sample size which both controls the TIE and maintains the target power.
-In this example 34 subjects will be required.
+estimate the sample size which both controls the
+<span title="Type I Error">TIE</span> and maintains the target power.
+In
+this example 34 subjects will be required.

 <small>[TOC ↩](#powertost)</small>